 It is important to note that APC relative weights are already adjusted once for budget neutrality.
 Contrary to CMS' assertion in 2007 that rescaling would protect ASCs from decreases in payments for procedures due to changes in OPPS relative weights, recent experience reflects otherwise.
 The rescaling adjustment has had the opposite effect, decreasing the relative weights on ASC surgical procedures each year.
 Since 2010, our relative weights have decreased by an average of 7 percent each year.
 In 2016, the rescaler was 0.9332 and, in 2017, 0.9030; in 2018, the rescaler fell to .8995 for a 10.1 percent reduction to ASC weights.
-Under the proposed rule, the relative weight would be 0.8452, which, if implemented, would result in a 15.5 percent reduction in ASC weights.
+Under the proposed rule, the relative weight would be 0.8494, which, if implemented, would result in a 15.06 percent reduction in ASC weights.
+There is no evidence to suggest that there are growing differences in capital and operating costs in the two settings to support such an accelerating differential.
 This historical trend suggests that the application of the rescaler in the ASC environment will continue to erode the relationship between ASC and HOPD payments.
-The agency is needlessly increasing Medicare program costs by making it financially impracticable to furnish these services that are clinically appropriate, and hence encouraging physicians to provide these procedures in the most expensive HOPD setting.
+The agency is needlessly increasing Medicare program costs by making it financially impracticable to furnish these services that are clinically appropriate for the ASC, and hence encouraging physicians to provide these procedures in the more expensive HOPD setting.
 We strongly recommend that the agency discontinue the use of the rescaler.